Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 }
 ```

-The `impl` blocks are refactored in the following manner :
+The `impl` blocks are refactored in the following manner:
 ```rust
 impl VestingContractHeader {
     pub const LEN: usize = std::mem::size_of::<Self>();